Midwestern hip-hop: Chicago

 Chicago (Illinois), the largest city in the Midwest and the third-largest in the United States, was not immune to the rise of hip-hop culture in the early 1990s.
 During the golden age of rap, a number of talented artists emerged, such as Common, whose music is characterized by a heavy use of jazz and soul samples, as well as a thoughtful writing style.
 The charismatic Twista, widely recognized as the rapper with the fastest flow, also gained prominence, along with Da Brat, a rapper who achieved great success during this period, discovered in part by producer Jermaine Dupri of the So So Def label.
-Other notable names from the scene include Lupe Fiasco, Crucial Conflict, Rhymefest, Do or Die, Snypaz, Bump J and GLC.
+Other notable names from the scene include Kanye West, Lupe Fiasco, Crucial Conflict, Rhymefest, Do or Die, Snypaz, Bump J and GLC.
 Chicago is also home to many underground rappers who remain largely unknown outside the borders of Illinois, or even outside the city itself.

 Chicago has a thriving underground rap scene.
 Blogs like Fake Shore Drive, SBG (See Beyond Genre), and Midwest Live have become the "central nerve" of the local underground rap community.

-A 2009 film, I Am Hip Hop: The Chicago Hip Hop Documentary, chronicles Chicago’s underground rap scene between 2004 and 2009.
+A 2009 film, I Am Hip-Hop: The Chicago Hip Hop Documentary, chronicles Chicago’s underground rap scene between 2004 and 2009.
 That same year, the song Legendary, released by Chicago rappers Saurus and Bones, Twista, and AK-47 of Do or Die, showcased a Midwest style featuring rapid-fire lyrics and a dark beat.
 Kevin Beecham, also known as Formless, compiled and wrote The Chicago Hip-Hop Story, which is featured on the Chicago-based hip-hop label Galapagos4’s website.